dcnieho/glassesValidator/README.md

       relative to the poster at each time point during a validation.

    When a scene camera calibration is available, glassesValidator will by default use mode ii, otherwise mode i will be used.
-   Five of the six wearable eye trackers supported by glassesValidator provide the calibration of their scene camera, and glassesValidator will by default use this calibration for these eye trackers (mode ii).
-Currently, only the SeeTrue does not provide a camera calibration, and glassesValidator therefore by default uses an assumed fixed viewing distance for this eye tracker.
+   Six of the nine wearable eye trackers supported by glassesValidator provide the calibration of the scene camera of a specific pair of glasses, and glassesValidator will by default use this calibration for these eye trackers (mode ii.).
+Currently, the
+   Adhawk, SeeTrue and Pupil Core do not provide a specific camera calibration.
+However, for each the manufacturer has provided a default/generic scene camera calibration which enables glassesValidator to work without having to assume a viewing distance
+   (mode i.), but which may be somewhat different from the intrinsics of the specific scene camera, which may result in incorrect accuracy values.

 2) Transforming gaze positions from the scene camera reference frame to positions on the validation poster: